-Of course, the huge benefit of an approved asylum application is the right to stay and live and work in the United States.
+The greatest benefit of an approved asylum application is, of course, the right to stay, live, and work in the United States.
 Other benefits come after approval and during the application process.
 But requesting asylum also brings up some serious risks.
 We'll discuss both here.

 But first, some background regarding key terms: "Affirmative" asylum means you are already in the United States, and you choose to apply with U.S. Citizenship and Immigration Service's (USCIS's) asylum office.
 By contrast, "defensive" asylum means that U.S. officials have encountered you either at the border or in the U.S interior, and you are asking an immigration judge for asylum.

-A pending asylum application (Form I-589, with supporting documents) is submitted to USCIS or the immigration court, this allows you to remain in the United States while the application is awaiting a final decision.
-The application could be pending for a short time only, or it may be pending for several years.
+Once an asylum application (Form I-589, with supporting documents) is submitted to USCIS or the immigration court, this allows you to remain in the United States while awaiting a final decision.
+The application could be pending for a short time, or it could be pending for several years.

-At the end of the asylum process, an asylum officer or judge may grant you (and your dependent family members) the status of an “asylee".
+At the end of the asylum process, an asylum officer or judge might grant you (and your dependent family members) the status of "asylee".
 An asylee can work and live in the United States indefinitely.
 See Granted Asylum in the U.S.: When You'll Get Your Asylum Documents.

 If your asylum application is approved, you also qualify for a range of benefits from state and local governments.
 First, the Office of Refugee Resettlement (ORR) offers services to new asylees, including with housing, employment, and more.
 Be sure to act quickly; some of these programs are available for only a short time after asylum is approved.

-In addition, asylees may qualify for a range of state and federal government programs normally open only to U.S. citizens or long-time permanent residents, such as SNAP benefits ("food stamps”) and Medicaid or subsidies for health insurance under the Affordable Care Act ("Obamacare").
+In addition, asylees may qualify for a range of state and federal government programs normally open only to U.S. citizens or long-time permanent residents, such as SNAP benefits ("food stamps"), Medicaid, or subsidies for health insurance under the Affordable Care Act ("Obamacare").

 These programs all have different tests for eligibility, time limits, and so forth.
 An ORR office or a state benefits office should be able to provide more information about which programs are available in your state and how to apply.